manishrana7/icet-manish/README.md

 ========================================

-This repo represents the next stage in the development of *icet* &,dash; the pythonic approach to cluster expansions.
+This repo represents the next stage in the development of *icet* &dash; the pythonic approach to cluster expansions.
 Eventually, the code will enable the construction and sampling of cluster expansions for multi-component systems.
 Extensive functionality will be provided to access both high and low-level information concerning, e.g.,